 4. LED light bulbs

 A light-emitting diode (LED) is a technology used in lighting that is very durable and energy-efficient.
 Although they show great promise in being an economical choice and use less energy, they don’t offer diffused light such as the other types of light.
 Most LED lights will provide directional lighting, which makes them a fantastic opportunity for task lighting, but not general room lighting.
-There are, however, innovations in LED light, with models consisting of clusters of LED lights to provide broader illumination.
+There are, however, innovations in LED light, with models consisting of clusters of LED light bulbs to provide broader illumination.
 These more modern types, however, can be pretty costly.

 J. Where to buy lights